akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Within moments, the immediate press of bodies melted away from the high table, leaving Henry and Matilda in a bubble of semi-privacy.
 The hall still hummed with life, but no one was close enough to hear.

 Matilda settled beside him, her voice light, carrying just enough for nearby ears.
-“The venison is well roasted tonight, my lord.
-You should eat.”
+‘The venison is well roasted tonight, my lord.
+You should eat.‘

 Henry grunted, reaching for a piece.
-“The hunt was poor.
-The cooks make up for it.”
+‘The hunt was poor.
+The cooks make up for it.‘

 She leant closer, her voice dropping.
-“It seems my lord had success in the hunt after all.”
+‘It seems my lord had success in the hunt after all.‘

 Henry paused, piece of venison halfway to his mouth.
 He looked at her, distracted, and lowered his voice to match hers.
-“What’s that?”
+‘What’s that?‘

 A small smile.
-“I said you caught a she-wolf today, despite the frost.”
+‘I said you caught a she-wolf today, despite the frost.‘

 He set the meat down.
 Something flickered, amusement, wariness, affection.

-“You have thoughts, Matilda.”
+‘You have thoughts, Matilda.‘

-“I have questions, Henry.
-There’s a difference.”
+‘I have questions, Henry.
+There’s a difference.‘

-“Ask them.”
+‘Ask them.‘

 She considered her words.
-“The girl is… unexpected.”
+‘The girl is… unexpected.‘

 Henry grinned.
-“That’s the point.”
+‘That’s the point.‘

-“Is it?”
-She let the question hang.
-“My lord, what of the barons?
+‘Is it?‘ She let the question hang.
+‘My lord, what of the barons?
 A Saxon thegn’s daughter, no alliance, no dowry, no lands to speak of.
-They will say you have slighted your son.”
+They will say you have slighted your son.‘

 The grin faded.
-“Low-born?
+‘Low-born?
 Harold Red-Wolf is a thegn.
 His blood is as old as mine, older if you count the Saxon kings.
-And she,” he stopped, looking towards the door where Beatrice had vanished.
-“She walked into my hall after a goose.
+And she,‘ he stopped, looking towards the door where Beatrice had vanished.
+‘She walked into my hall after a goose.
 She spoke to me like I was a man, not a king, at least at first.
-When did you last see that?”
+When did you last see that?‘

-“Rarely.”
+‘Rarely.‘

-“Godfrey has been called shadow and whelp and coin.
+‘Godfrey has been called shadow and whelp and coin.
 He’s been overlooked his whole life.
 If he marries a king’s daughter, he’ll still be a shadow, just a shadow with a richer wife.
-But this girl…” He trailed off.
+But this girl…‘ He trailed off.

-“This girl?”
+‘This girl?‘

-“She *saw* him.”
-He picked up his meat and pointed.
-“In the hall, before any of this.
+‘She *saw* him.‘ He picked up his meat and pointed.
+‘In the hall, before any of this.
 The girl did look at him, just for a moment, and didn’t look away.
-I was watching them.”
+I was watching them.‘

 The Queen absorbed this.

-“You saw this?”
+‘You saw this?‘

-“I’m certain.”
+‘I’m certain.‘

 A long pause.
 The fire crackled.

-Then, slowly: “Then perhaps I misjudged.”
+Then, slowly: ‘Then perhaps I misjudged.‘

 Henry looked surprised.
-“You?”
+‘You?‘

 Almost a smile.
-“It happens, rarely.”
+‘It happens, rarely.‘

 He laughed softly.
-“I’ll mark the day.”
+‘I’ll mark the day.‘

-“And she will need fitting for court, taming, perhaps.
-Teaching certainly: manners, dress, language, etiquette, how not to fall foul of others unnecessarily, how to think before she speaks.”
+‘And she will need fitting for court, taming, perhaps.
+Teaching certainly: manners, dress, language, etiquette, how not to fall foul of others unnecessarily, how to think before she speaks.‘

 She became more serious.

-“The barons will whisper.
-The noble houses will be displeased.”
+‘The barons will whisper.
+The noble houses will be displeased.‘

-Henry considered this, “We can afford a little diplomacy, then.
-But a tame wolf is still a wolf.”
+Henry considered this, ‘We can afford a little diplomacy, then.
+But a tame wolf is still a wolf.‘

 She met his eyes.
-“Depends on the wolf.”
+‘Depends on the wolf.‘

 Something passed between them, an old understanding, a shared history of managing the unmanageable.

-“Depends on the tamer, but I’ll leave that to you,” Henry said.
+‘Depends on the tamer, but I’ll leave that to you,‘ Henry said.

 A real smile now.
-“You always do.”
+‘You always do.‘

 ---